 3 ways to get in on digital transformation

-It’s clear that your organisation needs to embrace digital transformation if it wants to stay on top, or even to stay alive.
+It’s clear that your organization needs to embrace digital transformation if it wants to stay on top, or even to stay alive.
 In order to kickstart things, you need to ask yourself three essential questions:

 With these questions providing you the right mindset, let’s dive into the recipe of how you can get in on digital transformation:

 A horizontal approach to enter the digital transformation train is to establish a dedicated task force.
-This band of merry men (and women) are entrusted with the great responsibility that is to become a “digitally mature” organisation and survive the next decades.
+This band of merry men (and women) are entrusted with the great responsibility that is to become a “digitally mature” organization and survive the next decades.

-A centerpiece of digital transformation is that every company will become a tech company, and therefore the task force must also research available and emerging technologies to leverage your organisation in new and hitherto unforeseen ways.
+A centerpiece of digital transformation is that every company will become a tech company, and therefore the task force must also research available and emerging technologies to leverage your organization in new and hitherto unforeseen ways.

-It doesn’t have to be so menacing as it may sound, but the point is to get the decision-makers and money-wielders to bet on your horse—namely digital transformation.
+The point is to get the decision-makers and money-wielders to bet on your horse—namely digital transformation.
 And one of the best methods of doing this is to provide them with a business case.

-Don’t lag behind: 12 ways Enonic can help you save time on daily tasks »
+Don’t lag behind: 15 ways Enonic can help you save time on daily tasks »

 Finally, a bottom-up approach may be the right course for you.
-Carefully introducing modern, organisation-wide principles to boost digital transformation is a more HR friendly way of doing things, so involving your HR department is probably a good idea.
+Carefully introducing modern, organization-wide principles to boost digital transformation is a more HR friendly way of doing things, so involving your HR department is probably a good idea.

-As mentioned, enabling your coworkers to start working naturally with new and exciting digital solutions will eventually make them care about and contribute to developing new and smart technology in their own right.
+As mentioned, enabling your co-workers to start working naturally with new and exciting digital solutions will eventually make them care about and contribute to developing new and smart technology in their own right.
 Which again will serve to fuel your lead in the digital transformation game.
-Empower your colleagues to empower your business.